davsav16/zookeeper/README.md

 # Zookeeper

 ## Purpose:
-- Create an app using Express.js to create a Node.js web server that coulc be used by clients to find animals and zookeepers at the zoo.
+- Create an app using Express.js to create a Node.js web server that could be used by clients to find animals and zookeepers at the zoo.
 Deployed using Heroku.
 Tested by using Jest.

 ## Created using:
 - Node